Forecasting high-dimensional functional time series with dual-factor structures: Factor model for HDFTS

-We propose a new two-fold factor model for HDFTS, which separates the homogeneity and heterogeneity within the data.
-The homogeneity represents the similarity that shared all the cross-sections, while the heterogeneity represents the dissimilarity.
-By doing this, we reduce the dimension of the high-dimensional time series.
-The temporal information of the original data could be summarized into a low-dimensional matrix-valued time series.
-In this vein, the curse of dimensionality is addressed, and forecasts are feasible.
-The development and interpretation of the model are provided in detail in this section.
+We propose a new dual-factor model for HDFTS, which separates the homogeneity and heterogeneity within HDFTS.
+The homogeneity represents the similarity that is shared among all cross sections, while the heterogeneity represents the dissimilarity.
+In doing so, we reduce the dimensions of the HDFTS, incuding summarizing the temporal information of the original data into a low-dimensional matrix-valued time series.
+Doing so addresses the curse of dimensionality and makes forecasting feasible.